 The HCSS internship is paid.

-HCSS is looking for students with skills in design, PR, and communication.
+HCSS is looking for students with skills in design, PR, and communication to take on an exciting opportunity to gain experience and develop practical skills in a fast paced, international environment.

 Downloads:Download job as PDF